 With its impressive manufacturing structure – as large as all of Latin America together – Mexico could help GCC countries meet the demands of fast-growing populations.
 Caitlyn Taulien explores

-The straight-talking former president of Mexico, Vincente Fox Quesada is no wallflower – most recently making headlines for his heated Twitter exchange with US president elect Donald Trump.
+The straight-talking former President of Mexico, Vincente Fox Quesada is no wallflower – most recently making headlines for his heated Twitter exchange with US President Donald Trump.

 And at the Global Business Forum on Latin America in 2016 at Atlantis, The Palm, in Dubai, the candid leader was no shyer in insisting upon Mexico posturing itself as an ideal trade hub for Gulf companies eager to access Latin America’s US$10tn market, keen to take advantage of trade agreements with 43 markets.

 Dubai is already Mexico’s second-largest international trade and investment partner, as the growth of trade between the two countries soared to AED17bn in 2015, up from AED13.5bn in 2010.

 However, Latin American leaders, such as the commercially savvy Secretary of Agriculture, want more – not least to feed the Emirates’ growing appetite for avocado on toast.
 Humorous as it may sound, Jose Calzada’s most recent plan for Mexico to open trade offices such as ProMexico in Dubai in 2017, is the perfect platform to sell the country’s coveted avocado, a fruit that sold 100,000 tonnes (220m dollars worth) at the American Super Bowl.

 Food and farming exports